Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Conclusion

 \section{Conclusion}

-We find that LLMs can perform MCQA without access to the question, an ability elicited by minimal few-shot examples.
+We find that LLMs can perform MCQA without access to the question, a result that can be achieved through few-shot prompting with minimal examples.
 In pursuing explanations for these results, we release an in-depth black-box evaluation suite, based on our proposed partial-input prompts.
-As part of our analysis, we show LLMs still exhibit reasoning abilities in choices-only settings via the meta-strategy of question inference.
+As part of our analysis, we show that LLMs still exhibit reasoning abilities in choices-only settings via the meta-strategy of question inference, suggesting that partial-input abilities of LLMs should not be completely attributed to surface-level shortcuts linked to artifacts.
 Along with software and analysis, we suggest ways to evaluate LLMs on MCQA as intended, where both the question and choices are needed, including: 1) reporting stronger baselines like our proposed choices-only prompt; and 2) designing robust data creation protocols.
-In light of our findings, we advocate for more critical discussions around LLM evaluation, allowing us to understand the capabilities our benchmarks are truly assessing.
+In light of our findings, we advocate for more critical discussions around LLM evaluation, allowing us to better understand and interpret the model capabilities our benchmarks are truly assessing.